Turtle Creek (Monongahela River tributary): Watershed

 The Turtle Creek watershed is the region drained by Turtle Creek.
-Sixty-six percent of its area is in Westmoreland County, with the balance in Allegheny County.
+Sixty-six percent of its area is located in Westmoreland County, with the balance in Allegheny County.
 The watershed's area is 147.41 sqmi.
 It drains forests, farmlands, abandoned mines, and urban and suburban communities.
-The watershed includes portions of 33 municipalities.
+The watershed includes portions of thirty-three municipalities.
 The lower watershed drains a heavily industrial area between the cities of Pittsburgh and McKeesport.

 The number of "subwatersheds" within the Turtle Creek Watershed depends on which organization defines the boundaries of these geographical regions.
-The United States Geological Survey (USGS) divides the Turtle Creek Watershead into four subwatersheds, giving each a 12-digit hydrologic unit code (HUC).
-The Turtle Creek Watershed Association (TCWA), motivated by guidelines which stated that a watershed should be "2 to 15 square miles" in size, has further divided most of the USGS subwatersheads into 14 subwatershed planing units.
+The United States Geological Survey (USGS) divides the Turtle Creek Watershed into four subwatersheds, giving each a 12-digit hydrologic unit code (HUC).

+The Turtle Creek Watershed Association (TCWA), motivated by guidelines which stated that a watershed should be "2 to 15 square miles" in size, has further divided most of the USGS subwatersheads into fourteen subwatershed planning units.
 Both the USGS's and the TCWA's defined watersheds are listed in the table in this section.

 Flow Alterations

 Channelization

-The flow-line of Mid-twentieth century Turtle Creek meandered noticeably less than it did a hundred years earlier, particularly in its lower regions between Trafford and the mouth of the creek at the Monongahela River.
+The flow-line of mid-twentieth century Turtle Creek meandered noticeably less than it did a hundred years earlier, particularly in its lower regions between Trafford and the mouth of the creek at the Monongahela River.
 This artificial channelization of the creek was prompted by industrialization of the region.
 Diversions to suit the expanding railroads of the Pennsylvania Railroad Company had the most obvious impacts, while alterations to suit the needs of George Westinghouse's manufacturing companies and Andrew Carnegie's steel operations are also evident in changes shown in historical maps of the creek.